The Swing Mikado: Background and productions

 The Swing Mikado was a production of the Chicago division of the WPA's Federal Theatre Project.
 The production was conceived, staged, and directed by Harry Minturn, with swing re-orchestrations of Arthur Sullivan's music by Warden.
 The starring roles were performed by Maurice Cooper (Nanki-Poo), Frankye Brown (Yum-Yum) and William Franklin (Pooh-Bah).

 After a five-month run in Chicago, the production moved to Broadway where it had a run of 86 performances.
 Its success inspired producer Mike Todd to mount a similar adaptation, The Hot Mikado (1939).
 There is disagreement over whether or not the production reinforced negative racial stereotypes.

 The opening night in New York was attended by Eleanor Roosevelt, Harry Hopkins and Mayor LaGuardia.
 The New York Times reviewer, Brooks Atkinson, gave it a good, if patronizing, review, praising Cooper as "a Nanki-Poo of superior voice and articulate acting capability" but complaining that the large company of "sepia show-folk" [sic] included "some that only fumble the music."
 Atkinson wrote that "after a slow start the show goes on a bender, the performers grin and strut and begin stamping out the hot rhythms with an animal frenzy.
 'Za-zu-za-zu,' the three little maids from school say huskily, breaking down into a smoking caper.
 All this is something to see and hear ... the chorus includes some dusky wenches who can dance for the Savoyard jitterbugs with gleaming frenzy, tossing their heads in wild delight ... when [the company] gives The Mikado a Cotton Club finish, they raise the body temperature considerably."

-The show was also presented at the 1939 San Francisco World's Fair.
+The show was also presented at the 1939 Golden Gate International Exposition in San Francisco, with an all black cast and directed by Elmer Keeton.